Questions and Answers Regarding Advisory Committee Membership

 What is an FDA Advisory Committee?

-Advisory committees provide FDA with independent advice from outside experts on issues related to human and veterinary drugs, biological products, medical devices, and food.
+Advisory committees provide FDA with independent advice from outside experts on issues related to human drugs, biological products, medical devices, and food.
 In general, advisory committees include a Chair, several members, plus a consumer, industry and sometimes a patient representative.
 Additional experts with special knowledge may be added for individual meetings as needed.
 Although the committees provide advice to the Agency, final decisions are made by FDA.

 How does an individual become a member of an FDA advisory committee?